s22s/geo-swak/README.md

 This Dockerfile creates and image with the following:
 * Ubuntu 16.04 (Xenial Xerus)
-* GDAL compiled with JPEG2000 support via OpenJPEG
+* GDAL, compiled with HDF4, HDF5, and JPEG2000 (OpenJPEG) support
-* JRE 8
+* Java JRE 8
 * Scala and SBT
 * Python 3
 * AWS CLI